 - Approval of the request is consistent with Commission Policy on unsolicited grants.

-- The Communications and Media Specialist will contact the requestor to inform them if the request is approved or denied upon direction of the Executive Director (usually within two weeks of receipt of a request).
+The Communications and Media Specialist will contact the requestor to inform them if the request is approved or denied upon direction of the Executive Director:

-- The Specialist will verify if an ACH Vendor Packet (with W9) is current and on file (this is mandatory).
+- First 5 Kern will verify if an ACH Vendor Packet (with W9) is current and on file (this is mandatory).

 - Upon approval requestors should email the Vendor Packet to First 5 Kern’s Fiscal Administrative Specialist: email@example.com as well as Kevin Bartl: firstname.lastname@example.org